 If you do have manual control over your ERS management during a race, you can adjust its setting to give you an advantage in wet weather in F1 22.

-Running a lower power mode will send less battery power to your rear wheels.
+Running with overtake ERS mode off will send less battery power to your rear wheels.
 While this will reduce your overall BHP (Brake horsepower) making you slightly slower along the straights.
 It will also reduce the power that is sent through your rear wheels under acceleration.

-As the weather starts to dry up, and the track becomes easier to drive, you can start to increase both your on-throttle diff and your ERS power mode.
+As the weather starts to dry up, and the track becomes easier to drive, you can start to increase both your on-throttle diff and start to use overtake ERS mode.